shawnlimn/ScaleGrad/README.md

 # ScaleGrad

 Source code for [Straight to the Gradient: Learning to Use Novel Tokens for Neural Text Generation](http://proceedings.mlr.press/v139/lin21b/lin21b.pdf))

 Xiang Lin, Simeng Han and Shafiq Joty

 Accepted at 38th International Conference on Machine Learning (**ICML'21**).

-The repo is adapted from [Neural Unlikelihood Training](https://github.com/facebookresearch/unlikelihood_training/).You could either follow the original repo or the instruction below to finish installing the dependencies.
+The repo is adapted from [Neural Unlikelihood Training](https://github.com/facebookresearch/unlikelihood_training/).
+You could either follow the original repo or the instruction below to finish installing the dependencies.